dotnet/docs/docs/standard/commandline/model-binding.md

 ## Model binding more than 8 options and arguments

+To handle more than 8 options, or to construct a custom type from multiple options, you can use `InvocationContext` or a custom binder.

+### Use `InvocationContext`

+A <xref:System.CommandLine.Handler.SetHandler%2A> overload provides access to the <xref:System.CommandLine.Invocation.InvocationContext> object, and you can use `InvocationContext` to get any number of option and argument values.
+For examples, see [Set exit codes](#set-exit-codes) and [Handle termination](handle-termination.md).

+### Use a custom binder

-To handle more than 8 options, or to construct a custom type from multiple options, create a *custom binder*.
-The binder lets you combine multiple option or argument values into a complex type and pass that into a single handler parameter.
+A custom binder lets you combine multiple option or argument values into a complex type and pass that into a single handler parameter.
 Suppose you have a `Person` type:

 :::code language="csharp" source="snippets/model-binding/csharp/ComplexType.cs" id="persontype" :::